jamesmendel/jamesmendel.github.io/blog.md

 I keep this blog of things related to interests outside work in music, stereo gear, movies and what not.
-This is the main blog with exerpts from all posts.
+This is the main blog with excerpts from all posts.
 Category specific listings can be found in the sidebar.

 {% for post in site.categories.blog %}